 TIME AVERAGE REMOVED FROM MONTHLY SOLUTIONS

-Each monthly grid here represents the difference in the masses for that month, and the average over Jan 2004 to Dec 2009.
-If you compare against other data or model, it is critical that anomalies from the same time-average be compared.
-This is simple to do: for example, if using the 2004-2006, average these grids over 1/2004 to 12/2006, and subtract that one average grid from all others (including those at times outside this range).
+Each monthly GRCTellus grid represents the surface mass deviation for that month relative to the baseline average over Jan 2004 to Dec 2009.
+If you compare against other data or model, it is critical that anomalies relative to the same time-average are compared.
+This is simple to do: for example, if the new baseline is 2004-2006, average the GRCTellus grids over 1/2004 to 12/2006, and subtract this average grid from all other monthly grids.

 BROWSE IMAGES and NUMERIC DATA

 The LAND gridded data and browse images are available here

 When using any of these data, please acknowledge